Request A Free Consultation

 • Our 99% success rate is testament to our passion, diligence, and dedication to our clients.

 If you have been harassed at work and suffered harm because of a hostile work environment, call Aegis Law Firm at (949) 379-6250.
 Your initial consultation is free and we offer Spanish-speaking services.
-Call our Irvine employment law attorneys today to schedule your appointment.
+Call our Orange County employment law attorneys today to schedule your appointment.

 What is a Hostile Work Environment?